cits5501/cits5501.github.io/src/index.md

 :   Periodically, I'll post (unassessed) exercises on the school's
     {{ siteinfo.moodle }}{{blank}} server.
-You can complete these in your own time, and they will help you improve your understanding of secure coding concepts.
+You can complete these in your own time, and they will help you improve your understanding of testing and quality assurance concepts.
     (All assessments will be completed using the Moodle server, too.)
 More information about these will be available in the first lab.